gcse persian a level persian

 Is GCSE Persian accepted by UK universities?

 Yes.
-GCSE Persian is an officially recognised GCSE subject (depending on exam board/specification) and is accepted by UK universities as part of a student’s GCSE profile.
+GCSE Persian is an officially recognised GCSE subject and counts towards a student’s GCSE profile.

 Can homeschool students take GCSE Persian?